abvee/asus-s15-vivobook-oled/README.md

-# ASUS S-15 Vivobook (and related laptops), linux configuration
+# ASUS S-15 Vivobook (and related laptops) linux configuration

-Just a list of all configuration I have done on this particular laptop while I have had it.
+A list of all configuration I have done on this particular laptop while I have had it.

+Details of my particular model:
+* Year: 2022
+* Model Number: K3502ZA
+* CPU: Intel i5-12500H
+* Current Kernel version tested: 6.6.36-lts

+Note that all the contents have been tested only for the kernel version given above.
+Any problems with older kernel *might* be present in previous versions of the article, but any kernels after are untested.

 ## Common Problems:
 ### Keyboard
-If you are installing Linux on this laptop, or any related laptop, just know that the keyboard will **NOT** work because it needs an irq override patch.

-Any kernel before 6.1 needs to have this patch applied manually, and at this point in time, that is most kernels for most distros except for Arch.
+Any kernel before 6.1 needs an irq override patch, and will not work without it.

 The patch in question can be found [here](https://bugzilla.kernel.org/attachment.cgi?id=301559&action=diff).